kubernetes/community/contributors/devel/sig-architecture/api-conventions.md

 It is okay to have the "{field}" component indicate the resource type.
 For example, "secretRef" when referencing a secret.
 However, this comes with the risk of the field being a misnomer in the case that the field is expanded to reference more than one type.

+In the case of a list of object references, the field should be of the format "{field}Refs", with the same guidance as the singular case above.

 ### Referencing resources with multiple versions